Australian Federal Police: Operation Bourglinster

 The AFP was criticised for an operation in which it targeted a young boy with autism spectrum disorder who had developed a fixation on a terrorist organisation.
-The boy's parent reported their concerns to authorities, leading to the Australian Security Intelligence Organisation, Victoria Police, and AFP joint counter-terrorism team (JCTT) to begin Operation Bourglinster.
-Officers of the JCTT were accused of encouraging the boy's ideation with terrorism, leading to a Victorian court to impose a permanent stay on charges.
+The boy's parent reported their concerns to authorities, leading to the Australian Security Intelligence Organisation, Victoria Police, and the AFP joint counter-terrorism team (JCTT) to begin Operation Bourglinster.
+Officers of the JCTT were accused of encouraging the boy's ideation with terrorism, leading to a Victorian court imposing a permanent stay on charges.

 Media portrayal

 The AFP has appeared in several fictional television series and documentaries.
 The AFP was the focus of a documentary series called AFP, which followed AFP operations and training in Australia and internationally.
 AFP members have also appeared in other documentary series such as Border Security: Australia's Front Line and the Keeping Australia Safe miniseries.

-The AFP is portrayed in the true crime-drama series Underbelly and is also portrayed in the military action series NCIS: Sydney along with the United States Naval Criminal Investigative Service (NCIS).
+This law enforcement agency is also portrayed in the true crime-drama series Underbelly and is also portrayed in the military action series NCIS: Sydney along with the United States Naval Criminal Investigative Service (NCIS).